What’s New

 The input data has to be in four CSV (comma separated values) files.
 Note that the file and column names below are all case-sensitive.
 An example is provided with the RCMap software for reference.

 • Statements.csv must have two columns: StatementID and Statement.
-The statement IDs (first column) are numbers from 1 to N, where N is the number of statements.
+The statement IDs (first column) must be unique numeric values; they do not need to be consecutive.
 This sheet must have the field names (“StatementID” and “Statement”) in the first line.

-• Demographics contains information about the sorters.
-The first column must be named RaterID and must contain the IDs of all the sorters.
+• Demographics.csv contains information about the raters.
+The first column must be named RaterID and must contain the IDs of the raters.
 The other columns will contain information specific to the experiment.
 The first row must contain the variable names.
+Rater IDs do not need to match sorter IDs, and mismatches between the demographics and ratings files are handled gracefully: raters who appear in the ratings file but not in the demographics file produce a warning and are analysed without demographic information; raters who appear in the demographics file but have no rating data are automatically excluded with a warning.

-• Ratings contains ratings given to each card (statement) by each rater.
-The first column must be named RaterID (note - they do not have to be the same as the sorter IDs).
+• Ratings.csv contains ratings given to each card (statement) by each rater.
+The first column must be named RaterID (rater IDs do not have to be the same as the sorter IDs, and do not need to be consecutive).
 The second column must be called StatementID and it contains the ID of each card.
 So, if there are 10 raters and 80 statements, there will be 800 rows in the sheet, plus one row for the header.
 The rest of the columns will contain any rating variable that the raters have rated.
 In the provided example, we have Feasibility and Importance.
-It is required that all rating variables are all on the same scale (1-5).
+It is required that all rating variables are on the same scale (1–5 by default; configurable via config.txt).

 Most common data-entry problems occur because of one of the following reasons: